Grace Liu · Head of School

 He has regularly been invited to give lessons, masterclasses and talks on violin playing and teaching throughout New Zealand.

-James Bush · Strings & Baroque Programme Coordinator
+James Bush · Head of Baroque Studies & Strings Programme Coordinator

 Born in Christchurch, New Zealand, James studied with Ellen Doyle before leaving to complete his undergraduate studies with Christopher Bunting and Derek Simpson, graduating with first class honours from the Royal Academy of Music, London.
 This was followed by a Master of Music degree with Timothy Eddy at the State University of New York, Stony Brook.
 James later studied baroque cello with Phoebe Carrai and Markus Möllenbeck at the Hochschule der Künste, Berlin.